ruby2elixir/cercle/README.md

 # Cercle.co - Open Source CRM Phoenix Vuejs.

+Cerche has only one principle: Each contact is a Trello Card.

 Easy & Visual to keep track of your sales, partnerships, support tickets, onboarding clients.
-Each contact is a Trello Card.

 [To test it, You can go here: http://www.cercle.co/register](http://www.cercle.co/register)